 Our business operations depend on the continued services of our senior management, particularly the executive officers named in this prospectus.
 While we have provided different incentives to our management, we cannot assure you that we can continue to retain their services.
+There have been departures of our senior management members in the past and we cannot assure you that our existing senior management members will not terminate their employment with us in the future.
 If one or more of our key executives were unable or unwilling to continue in their present positions, we may not be able to replace them easily or at all, our future growth may be constrained, our business may be severely disrupted and our financial condition and results of operations may be materially and adversely affected, and we may incur additional expenses to recruit, train and retain qualified personnel.
 In addition, although we have entered into confidentiality and non-competition agreements with our management, there is no assurance that any member of our management team will not join our competitors or form a competing business.
 If any dispute arises between our current or former officers and us, we may have to incur substantial costs and expenses in order to enforce such agreements in China or we may be unable to enforce them at all.